zdravkov/kendo-docs/api/dataviz/map.md

 ### reset

-Fired when the map is reset, e.g. on initial load or during zoom.
+Fired when the map is reset.
+This typically occurs on initial load and after a zoom/center change.

 ### pan